Air Conditioner Repair Checklist

 - Make sure your hands and feet are free of moisture before you touch the panel or breakers.

 - Locate the breaker identified “AC” and make sure it’s in the “on” location.
-If it’s triggered, the breaker will be in the middle of the panel or “off” spot.
+If it’s triggered, the breaker will be in the "off" position.

 - Firmly shift the lever back to the “on” position.
 If it immediately trips again, don’t touch it and get in touch with us at 804-302-6657.
 A switch that keeps turning off might indicate your residence has electrical trouble.